kinoute/til/devops/ci-docker-use-last-image-for-quicker-building.md

 ```

 The CI will first pull the last built image (if any) and use it as a cache to build the
 new one.
-It should reduce the built time a lot.
+It should reduce the build time a lot.